Academics Menu ▾

 Courses you may take:

-Techniques of Facility Management
+Facility Management Practicum I

 This course will look at the daily operation, methodology and practice of equine facility management.
 It will introduce the student to how equine facilities are organized, how they operate and give the student hands-on experience in these areas.
 Topics related to the equine facility operations will be covered.
 This course will introduce the student to developing the techniques, working skills and habits of a professional equestrian.
 Managerial positions require the individual to be a self starter, to have the self discipline to establish and maintain their own work schedule and the perseverance to see the job to its completion.
 Those skills will be practiced in this class.
-(Prerequsite: Junior standing or permission of the instructor)

 Introduction to the Horse Industry